kubernetes-sigs/aws-iam-authenticator/README.md

   # localhost port where the server will serve the /authenticate endpoint
   port: 21362 # (default)

-  # State directory for generated TLS certificate and private keys
+  # state directory for generated TLS certificate and private keys
   stateDir: /var/kubernetes-aws-authenticator # (default)

-  # Output `path` where a generated webhook kubeconfig will be stored.
+  # output `path` where a generated webhook kubeconfig will be stored.
   generateKubeconfig: /etc/kubernetes/kubernetes-aws-authenticator.kubeconfig # (default)

-  # a mapping of IAM role (specified by ARN) to a list of Kubernetes group names
+  # each mapRoles entry maps an IAM role to a static username and set of groups
   mapRoles:
+  # e.g., map arn:aws:iam::000000000000:role/KubernetesAdmin to a cluster admin
   - roleARN: arn:aws:iam::000000000000:role/KubernetesAdmin
     username: kubernetes-admin
+    groups:
+    - system:masters

+  # mapEC2InstanceRoles is like mapRoles but specifically for EC2 instance
+  # roles.
+Only use this if you trust that the role can only be assumed by
+  # EC2 (otherwise, you can't trust the EC2 instance ID that comes from the
+  # session name).
+It has the benefit of letting you include the EC2
+  # instance ID (e.g., "i-0123456789abcdef0") in the generated username.
+  mapEC2InstanceRoles:
+  # e.g., map EC2 instances in my "KubernetesNode" role to users like
+  # "aws:000000000000:instance:i-0123456789abcdef0" in the groups
+  - roleARN: arn:aws:iam::000000000000:role/KubernetesNode
+    usernameFormat: aws:{{AccountID}}:instance:{{InstanceID}}
+    groups:
+    - system:bootstrappers
+    - aws:instances

+  # each mapUsers entry maps an IAM role to a static username and set of groups
+  mapUsers:
+  # e.g., map user IAM user Alice in 000000000000 to user "alice" in
+  # group "system:masters"
+  - userARN: arn:aws:iam::000000000000:user/Alice
+    username: alice
     groups:
     - system:masters
 ```